Telarium

 Telarium Corporation (formerly Trillium) was a brand owned by Spinnaker Software.
 The brand was launched in 1984 and Spinnaker was sold in 1994.
 The headquarters were located in Cambridge, Massachusetts, USA.
 The President of Telarium was C. David Seuss, the founder and CEO of Spinnaker Software.

 History

-C. David Seuss founded Trillium Corporation as a subsidiary of Spinnaker Software, the company that he was already the CEO and founder of.
-Within the first year of its foundation the original name, Trillium, was changed to Telarium due to legal issues presented by a book publisher.
-Telarium exclusively released adventure games with the exception of Shadowkeep, which was a role-playing game.
+C. David Seuss founded Trillium Corporation as a subsidiary of Spinnaker Software, which he had also founded and of which he was the CEO.
+Within the first year of its founding, Trillium's name was changed to Telarium due to legal issues presented by a book publisher.
+Telarium primarily released adventure games, with the exception of Shadowkeep, a role-playing game.
 The games were based on books, and the development of each game led to cooperation between the software developers and the authors.
-The first author who was consulted was the famous science fiction novelist, Michael Crichton, who collaborated on the development of Telarium's Amazon game, which was loosely based on Crichton's book Congo.
+The first author who was consulted was the science fiction novelist Michael Crichton.
+Crichton collaborated on the development of Telarium's game Amazon, which was loosely based on his book Congo.